Log-s/Raspberry-Pi-based-portable-port-scanner/README.md

 # Raspberry-Pi-based-portable-port-scanner
-This allows to scan ports of devices on a network, by connecting to it via ethernet.
+This device allows you to perform a port scan of every device available on a network you are connected to (Ethernet or WIFI)